openstack/octavia/doc/source/contributor/contributing.rst

 RFE
-    When a feature being proposed is easy to understand and will have limited scope, the requester will create an RFE in Storyboard.
-This is a story that includes the tag **[RFE]** in the subject prefix and has the "**rfe**" tag added to the story.
+    When a feature being proposed is easy to understand and will have limited scope, the requester will create an RFE in Launchpad.
+This is a bug report that includes the tag **[RFE]** in the subject prefix.

-    Once an RFE story is created, a core reviewer or the Project Team Lead (PTL) will approved the RFE by adding the "**rfe-approved**" tag.
+    Once an RFE bug report is created, a core reviewer or the Project Team Lead (PTL) will approved the RFE by setting the Importance field to **Wishlist**.
 This signals that the core team understands the feature being proposed and enough detail has been provided to make sure the core team understands the goal of the change.

 specs
     If the new feature is a major change or additon to Octavia that will need